-- "What was their family life like when she was growing up?"
-Ask for examples. - Shalom Bayis, reasonable expectations from the children, involvement in the community, trauma that might have impacted her. - "What is their Shabbos table like?"
-This can give you some indication of religiosity and community mindedness. - "What role did/does her mother have in the family?"
+- "What was their family life like when he was growing up?"
+Ask for examples. - Shalom Bayis, reasonable expectations from the children, involvement in the community, trauma that might have impacted him. - "What is their Shabbos table like?"
+This can give you some indication of religiosity and community mindedness. - "What role did/does his father have in the family?" - "How close is he to his family?"

-Questions to Ask a Reference About a Young Lady - page 2
+Questions to Ask a Reference About a Young Man - page 2

-- "What might it be like for a new daughter-inlaw to join the family?" - "Are they are close family?"
+- "What might it be like for a new daughter-inlaw to join the family?" - "Are they a close family?"
 "Do they do things together?
 What type of things?" - "Do the new in-laws already in the family feel close to the family?" - Be realistic about your own family.